OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 The session ID must simply be an identifier on the client side, and its value must never include sensitive information (or [PII](https://en.wikipedia.org/wiki/Personally_identifiable_information)).

-The meaning and business or application logic associated to the session ID must be stored on the server side, and specifically, in session objects or in a session management database or repository.
+The meaning and business or application logic associated with the session ID must be stored on the server side, and specifically, in session objects or in a session management database or repository.

 The stored information can include the client IP address, User-Agent, e-mail, username, user ID, role, privilege level, access rights, language preferences, account ID, current state, last login, session timeouts, and other internal session details.
 If the session objects and properties contain sensitive information, such as credit card numbers, it is required to duly encrypt and protect the session management repository.